 Keeping Safe Online

-We are aware that due to lockdown, our learners are spending more time online than ever.
+We are aware that our learners are spending more time online than ever.
 As a result, it is very important that we are all aware about measures we can put in place to keep them safe online.
 If you are using a school loaned laptop/Chromebook, then access to the internet will be via our school filtering.
 However, if you are using a home device, it is important that you ensure suitable parental controls/filtering are in place.
 The NSPCC has some useful guidance for parents to follow which will help you ensure this is set up.

 - NSPCC provides a range of guidance for parents, from setting up parental controls to being better informed about things to consider when allowing your child to work or play online.

 We would always advise that any online use is supervised.
 For example, expecting that mobile phones/tablets/games consoles are used in a shared area rather than in a bedroom if possible.
 Where this is not possible, make sure you talk to your child about their online use and regularly look at browsing history with your child so that you are aware what is being accessed.
 It is easy for us to assume that even the most mature and well behaved of children will be responsible and make sensible decisions.
 However, children are far less risk adverse than we are as adults and simply do not have the life experience to question, in the same way that we would as adults.
 A good starting point, it to open a conversation.
 The Family Agreement Template below might help open discussion.
 The following websites also have some useful guidance for parents/ carers about how to ensure that your child operates safely online.

 - Thinkuknow provides advice from the National Crime Agency (NCA) on staying safe online.

 - Parent info is a collaboration between Parentzone and the NCA providing support and guidance for parents from leading experts and organisations.